smartsnake/Parking_Ticket_App/README.md

     ```
 4. Install dependacies
     ```bash
-    npm install #If this doesn't would you may have a problem with you Node installatio npm install -g expo-cli
+    npm install #If this doesn't would you may have a problem with you Node installation npm install -g expo-cli #Needed for the expo app
     ```

+    It is ok if you receive 'warnings' during the installation as long as the dependacies install correctly.

 ## Running
 1. Start react native service